Frequently Asked Questions on North Korea Travel

-Professional journalists and South Korean citizens cannot be granted DPRK tourist visas at this time.
-We are also unable to take U.S. citizens traveling on U.S. passports, or Malaysian citizens traveling on Malaysian passports at this time due to restrictions imposed by their respective governments.
+Journalists and South Korean citizens cannot be granted DPRK tourist visas at this time.
+We are also unable to take U.S. citizens traveling on U.S. passports or Malaysian citizens traveling on Malaysian passports at this time due to restrictions imposed by their respective governments.
 If you are not a journalist but are a professional photographer, blogger or work at a newspaper or other media-related roles in any capacity, please contact us first.
 For more information, see our article on “How to get a North Korean visa”.

 I live in South Korea but I’m not South Korean.
 Can I go to North Korea?